Natasha24s/aws-streamlit-apigw-langchain-bedrock-dynamodb-chatbot/README.md

 Once the CloudFormation stack is deployed:

 1. Open the S3 bucket created by the stack.
 You can find it in the resource section of your CloudFormation template.
-2. Upload the CSV files that will be used for Retrieval Augmented Generation (RAG)
+2. Upload the CSV files that will be used for Retrieval Augmented Generation (RAG).
+You can also upload the Product Dataset.csv file from above.

 ![Alt text](https://github.com/Natasha24s/aws-streamlit-apigw-langchain-bedrock-dynamodb-chatbot/blob/main/images/s3%20put%20object.png)